Zathyy/c3-analyzer/README.md

 The parser currently distinguishes these recovery node meanings:

-- `ERROR`: an incorrect node is present and parsing cannot confidently continue from that exact shape.
+- `ERROR`: Cannot guess the intent from the current shape (names, types, expressions).
+Skips to a safe structural pillar.
-- `MISSING`: parsing proceeds as if a missing node exists, and the rest of the surrounding construct can still be valid.
+- `MISSING`: Omitted syntax (punctuation, keywords).

 ## Contributing